Learning Functionally Decomposed Hierarchies for Continuous Control Tasks with Path Planning: Experiments

 We always train in the Maze Training environment.
-The reward signal during training is constantly -1, unless the agent reaches the given goal (except for HIRO/HIRO-LR which use an L2-shaped reward).
+The rewards in the experiments are sparse, i.e., $0$ for reaching the goal and ${-1}$ otherwise (except for HIRO/HIRO-LR with an L2-shaped reward).
 We test the agents on the above task configurations.
-We intend to answer the following questions: \begin{enumerate} \item Can our method generalize to unseen test cases and environment layouts? \item Can we scale to larger environments with more complex layouts (see Figure \ref{fig:experiment_envs}a)? \end{enumerate}
+We intend to answer the following questions: